-15 Complaint book
+15 Complaint box and book

-(i) A Complaint cum Suggestion Box may be kept in the bank premises at a prominent place.
+A Complaint cum Suggestion Box may be kept in the bank premises at a prominent place.
 Every bank branch may also maintain a Complaint Book with adequate number of perforated copies in each set, so designed as to instantly provide the complainant with an acknowledged copy of the complaint.
+A format of complaint book with adequate number of perforated copies prepared by the Indian bank Association is given at Annexure I. Banks should take appropriate steps to introduce the same for ensuring uniformity at all offices of the banks.